 Which is the largest group of visitors to your website?
 It’s likely to be prospects — especially prospects who visit only once.

 Studies continue to find that over 98% of prospects to a website never leave a trace — no registration, no comments, no completion of the “contact us” form — nothing.
+(And you should compute this number for your own site.)
 Why is that?

 It’s mostly because websites lack some lower commitment Offers to meet the needs of a wider variety of visitors.